Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Teaching your child healthy eating and lifestyle habits can lead to a lifetime of good health.
 To help, set a good example with your words and actions.
 Remember, good habits formed now will stay with your child forever.
 Here are some tips:

 Serve child-sized portions.
 Children don’t need as much food as adults.
 Serve your child portions that make sense for his or her age and size.
 Let your child stop eating when he or she is full.
-If the child is still hungry after a meal, offer more vegetables or fruit.
+If your child is still hungry after a meal, offer more vegetables or fruit.

 Bring your child to the dentist at least twice a year for teeth cleaning and a checkup.